Surf culture: Women in surfing

 Due to the negative reactions women received because of their involvement in surfing, being labeled as 'masculine' or 'tomboys', women began to take ownership of their participation.
 This is seen in their working together to organize surfing competitions for women.
-There had been competitions for women held in the 50s and 60s but these were amateur events.
-The 70s and 80s saw a shift in this as women entered into the world of professional surf competitions.
+There had been competitions for women held in the 1950s and 1960s but these were amateur events.
+The 1970s and 1980s saw a shift in this state of affairs as women entered into the world of professional surf competitions.
 This caused a positive change in the style with which women surfed at the time by focusing more on their power and speed as athletes rather than being aesthetically pleasing to the viewer.
 Today, professional female surfers continue to have a difficult time being recognized as athletes, and must deal with continued objectification and sexualization by the surf media.

 Professional female surfers have also noted that they face pay inequality when compared to their male counterparts—women do not win prize monies equal to those won by men in contests.
 These women have also indicated that the issue of pay equality arises when it comes to corporate sponsorships by surf brands.
 Brands prioritize hiring women surfers who appear more conventionally attractive rather than those more talented.

 There is currently a push from some surfing groups to include women of color more prominently in the overall culture of surfing.
-One of these organizations is "Textured Waves," a surfing collective dedicated to women of color.
+One of these organizations is "Textured Waves", a surfing collective dedicated to women of color.
 Their goal is to improve the accessibility of the sport and the acceptance of individuals who do not necessarily fit the "traditional" image of what a surfer looks like.